VanceDR/CPE124-Project-Repository/readme.md

 - Developed the data storage of the application for the charts

 ## Pre-req
+1. Git installed
-1. Node installed
+2. Node installed
-2. Visual Studio Code
+3. Visual Studio Code

 ## Running the Codes
 0. Open Terminal with